There’s a drill that is best suited for that specific surface depending on what you’re planning to drill into.

 - The side handle provides ergonomic and leverage control

 - The trigger lock can stay on when the unit is unplugged

 4. Skil 6445-02 7.0-Amp 120-volt 1/2-Inch Hammer Drill

 Skil 6445-02 hammer drill delivers excellent value for its price.
 So if you’re looking for a good hammer drill and hesitating to spend a fortune, then this hammer drill is the right choice for you.
-It’s almost as powerful as the high-end hammer drills in the market.
+It’s almost as powerful as the high-end hammer drills on the market.

 Thus as long as you’re not planning to do a lot of heavy drilling tasks in hard materials like masonry or concrete, it can do the job.
 Additionally, it is slightly heavier than your average hammer drill but not so heavy that it’s uncomfortable to use anymore.

 Moreover, since it’s a corded drill, you will have no issues with batteries.
-Despite its low price, it comes with a number of beneficial features such as a detachable side-assist handle, forward/reverse speed, 2-finger trigger with lock-on, and variable speed trigger.
+Despite its low price, it comes with a number of beneficial features such as a detachable side-assist handle, forward/reverse speed, a 2-finger trigger with lock-on, and a variable speed trigger.

 It does not come with any keyless chuck but many prospective buyers prefer a keyed chuck.
 So if you really need a keyless chuck, you can purchase a keyless chuck attachment.

 Overall, Skil 6445-02 hammer drill may not entirely suit professionals who need a powerful hammer drill for intensive drilling around the house.
 Simply put, you get a good hammer drill for a very reasonable price.

 Video Source: https://www.youtube.com/watch?v=YWItAu1kv68

 - Drilled easily through concrete walls

 - Comes with 2-finger trigger with a lock-on for increased control

 - Side-assist handle for controlled, precise drilling